 GaussDB(DWS) also supports open-source JDBC and ODBC drivers: PostgreSQL JDBC 9.3-1103 or later; PostgreSQL ODBC 09.01.0200 or later

 Downloading the JDBC or ODBC Driver

-- Step 1 Log in to the GaussDB(DWS) management console. - Step 2 In the navigation pane on the left, click Connections. - Step 3 In the Driver area, choose a driver that you want to download. - JDBC Driver
+Step 2 In the navigation pane on the left, click Connections.

+- Step 3 In the Driver area, choose a driver that you want to download. - JDBC Driver